RyanTorant/netk/README.md

 # netk
 NETK - Neuroevolution Toolkit
-A toolkit for the develop of neuroevolution algorithms, based on Fernando Torres's NEAT library
+A toolkit for the develop of neuroevolution algorithms, based on Fernando Torres's NEAT library and on AGIO